 The answer to this question depends largely on the type of siding you wish to install.
 While spring and fall are generally the busiest seasons for siding contractors, certain types of siding can be installed year-round.

-By far the most popular type of siding, vinyl is prized for its affordability, long-lasting quality, ease of maintenance, and broad range of customization options.
+By far the most popular type of siding, vinyl siding is prized for its long-lasting qualities, affordability, ease of maintenance, and broad range of customization options.
 Having it installed in the winter is possible, although it is necessary to choose an installer with experience in accommodating the normal contraction and expansion of this material that occurs in this weather.

 Winter installation rates tend to be cheaper, and there tends to be less intrusion on daily life while the work is being carried out as families do not spend much time in the yard during winter.

 However, late fall represents a good compromise between price and weather.
 Homeowners often find better deals with contractors at this time of year as their summer and fall projects start to diminish, and they can avoid the problems that are sometimes encountered in winter with vinyl potentially becoming too brittle and prone to cracking upon nailing.

 Cedar is a popular type of wood siding selected for its beauty and durability.
 However, it is also one of the more expensive types of siding to install.
 Homeowners with a limited budget may find that this type of siding is within their financial reach if they have it installed in winter when labor costs are lower.
 Cedar boasts excellent insulation capabilities, so winter is a good time to enjoy one of its strongest selling points.